Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 12-file_type script displays the file type for iamafile located in the /tmp directory.

-The 13-symbolic_link created sym link in the current directory which link to /bin/ls.
+The 13-symbolic_link created sym link in the current directory which link to /bin/ls.e

+The 14-copy_html script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that do not exist in the parent of the working directory or are newer than the versions in the parent of the working directory.